 Our aim with car park ventilation is to provide the most cost-effective solution tailored to the type of car park, the layout of the car park and any additional fire legislation that may be in force over and above the basic code standards.

 Thanks to our understanding of fire legislation, research into real fire data and modelling of pollution control.
-We can design systems to reduce costs or remove unnecessary high-cost elements, such as sprinklers, to provide our clients with significant value engineering savings.
+We can design systems to reduce costs or remove unnecessary high-cost elements, such as sprinklers.